 If you are worried about your child’s bowel habits or get no improvement with self help measures, discuss your concerns with your GP.
 There is plenty of useful information about constipation on the website of the Children’s Bowel and Bladder Charity For advice on developing a toilet training routine for children with autism see the National Autistic society website

-To learn more about my work with children with special needs, visit my main website If you would like to ask about how homeopathy might help your child, please email me or book a free 15 minute phone call.
+To learn more about my work with children with special needs, visit my main website If you would like to ask about how homeopathy might help your child, please email me or book a free introductory phone call.
 I look forward to hearing from you.